Applying for Probate in England or Wales

 Probate is the word commonly used for the process of applying to the Court for the legal authority to deal with the Estate of a deceased person.

-The person entitled to apply for this authority will usually be the Executor named in the Will, or the closest next-of-kin, if the person who passed away died without a Will.
+The person entitled to apply for this authority will usually be the Executor named in the Will, or the closest next-of-kin, if the person who died did not leave a valid Will.
+This is known as dying Intestate and the Intestacy Rules (inheritance laws) will apply.

 If the Probate application is successful, the Court will issue a document called a Grant of Representation, which acts as evidence of the applicant's legal right to manage the deceased person's assets.